ParticipaPY/politic-bots/README.md

 *Optional* for social network analysis: Download and install Gephi

+## Run

+There are some tasks that can be run from `src/run.py`.
+Bellow we explain each of them.

+### Pre-requirements

+1. Set in `src/config.json` the information of the MongoDB database that is used to store the tweets;
+2. Activate the virtual environment by executing `source env/bin/activate`.

 ### Collect Political Tweets

 The data sets of tweets collected during the presidential primary and general elections that took place in Paraguay in December 2017 and April 2018, respectively, are available to be download.
 The directory **`data`** contains the file `links_to_datasets.txt` with the links to dumps of the MongoDB databases used in the project.

-In case, a new set of tweets needs to be downloaded below we list the steps that are required to follow.
+In case a new set of tweets needs to be downloaded, below we list the steps that are required to follow.

 1. Create a CSV file to contain the name of the Twitter accounts and hashtags of interest.
 The CSV file should have a column called **keyword** with the list of accounts and hashtags.
 Additional columns can be added to the CSV to